-- do not make decisions but do make recommendations to the Board of Directors. - must include a member of the Board of Directors. - may be granted authority to act on behalf of the Board of Directors. - are struck and operate at the pleasure of the Board.
+- do not make decisions but do make recommendations to the Board of Directors. - committee members need not be Directors but will be appointed by the Board. - must include a member of the Board of Directors. - may be granted authority to act on behalf of the Board of Directors. - are struck and operate at the pleasure of the Board.